petmat/less-code-is-more/src/pages/serverless-typescript/index.md

 ---
 title: Serverless TypeScript
-date: '2019-07-10T12:00:00.000Z'
+date: '2019-08-05T12:00:00.000Z'
 author: Matti Petrelius
 ---

-I like Serverless and TypeScript and Serverless is the best thing that has happened to the backend and TypeScript is the best thing that has happened to Node.js.
+I love Serverless and TypeScript ❤.
+I also think Serverless is the best thing that has happened to the backend and TypeScript is the best thing that has happened to Node.js.
+So it makes sense combining the two to make something awesome.

 ![Serverless TypeScript](./clouds.jpg)